 What is an Audiologist?

 The other kind of hearing service provider you may meet is the Hearing Instrument Specialist.
-These providers have no specific college or technical training in hearing, ear anatomy, or treatments – they learn on the job and typically are more focused on the sale of hearing aids.
+These providers have no specific college or technical training in hearing or treatments – they learn on the job and typically are more focused on the sale of hearing aids.
 They are employed in hearing aid businesses and big box stores that sell hearing aids as a consumer product rather than a hearing loss treatment.
 They are not approved providers for Medicare programs or for the Veterans Administration.